 Roles & Responsibilities

 Detail the day-to-day tasks that your back-end developer can expect to perform.
 A mid-sized bullet point list usually does the job.
-To be clear, this is where you want to go in detail.
+To be clear, this is where you want to go into detail.
 Be pointed about industry language and technical terms where possible.

 These are some of the roles and responsibilities of a back-end developer: